Oh yes.. the Great Dane size factor!

 Great Dane size is a "7'th wonder" to those non aware or familiar with our breed.
 For people that care for, or own a Dane, it's like knowing a normal sized dog.

-Once you get to know your Great Dane size isn't even a factor.
-Although others will stop, stare, comment, it's like owning any other dog.
+After time passes I can pretty much guarantee that size won't even be a factor.
+Although others will stop, stare and comment, it's like owning any other dog.
 You'll be bewildered when you find your massive canine has somehow figured a way to curl up on (1) couch cushion.
 You have to live it to believe it.

 What a ride!
 (No pun intended)